 When creating your cohort for analysis, you can choose to base the cohort on either acquisition (install) activity or re-engagement activities.

 An install cohort allows you to evaluate the long term behavior – i.e. interaction with your app as measured by in-app events – of your users based on their install cohort.
-NOTE: Reinstalls are not included in install cohorts.
+NOTE: Reinstalls are not included in acquisition cohorts.

 A re-engagement cohort allows you to evaluate the long term behavior – i.e. interaction with your web or app properties as measured by in-app events and/or web interactions – of your users based on their re-engagement cohort.